Abscissa/DAuth/README.md

 [[ChangeLog](https://github.com/Abscissa/DAuth/blob/master/CHANGELOG.md)] [[API Reference](http://semitwist.com/dauth/)]

-DAuth (soon to be rebranded as "InstaUser Basic") is a [salted password hash](http://en.wikipedia.org/wiki/Salt_%28cryptography%29) authentication library for [D](http://dlang.org).
+DAuth (soon to be rebranded as "InstaUser Basic") is an [open-source](https://github.com/Abscissa/DAuth/blob/master/LICENSE.txt) [salted password hash](http://en.wikipedia.org/wiki/Salt_%28cryptography%29) authentication library for [D](http://dlang.org).
 It provides a simple, yet flexible API.
 With it, your software can easily incorporate user accounts with reliable, upgradable security.

 You can have as much or as little control as you need.
 This makes DAuth suitable for both new projects and interfacing with any existing hashed-password store.